List of Category 5 Pacific hurricanes: List

-Hurricane Patricia at its record peak intensity on October 23, 2015.
+Hurricane Patricia shortly after its record peak intensity on October 23, 2015.

 This lists all of the Category 5 hurricanes in the order in which they formed according to the central and eastern Pacific HURDAT database, which dates back to 1949.
 Before the advent of reliable geostationary satellite coverage in 1966, the number of eastern Pacific tropical cyclones was significantly underestimated.
 It is therefore very possible that there are additional Category 5 hurricanes other than those listed, but they were not reported and therefore not recognized.
 However, the lack of Pacific Category 5 hurricanes during the late 1970s, 1980s, and early 1990s is considered certain.

-The minimum central pressure of these storms is, for the most part, estimated from satellite imagery, typically by using the Dvorak technique to estimate maximum sustained winds and then applying a pressure wind relationship.
+The minimum central pressure of these storms is, for the most part, estimated from satellite imagery, typically by using the Dvorak technique to estimate maximum sustained winds and then applying a pressure–wind relationship.
 The reason for estimating the pressure (in lieu of direct measurements) is that most of these storms did not threaten land.
-In the case of Kenna, Ava, Patricia, and Lane, the central pressure was measured by hurricane hunter aircraft flying into the storm; Kenna, Patricia, and Lane were threatening land, and while Hurricane Ava never threatened land, it too was flown into by hurricane hunters to test equipment and conduct research.
+In the case of Kenna, Ava, Patricia, Lane, Lowell, and Polo, the central pressure was measured by hurricane hunter aircraft flying into the storm; all of these but Ava were threatening land, and Ava was flown into by hurricane hunters to test equipment and conduct research.
 Because of the estimation of central pressures, it is possible that other storms more intense than those listed here have formed.